dave/courtney/README.md

 Blocks or files with a `// notest` comment are excluded.

 ### Blocks returning a error tested to be non-nil
-We only exclude blocks where the error being returned is tested to be non-nil,
+We only exclude blocks where the error being returned has been tested to be non-nil, so:
-so:

 ```go
 err := foo()